Verified-Intelligence/Lyapunov_Stable_NN_Controllers/README.md

-# Lyapunov-stable Neural Control for State and Output Feedback: A Novel Formulation for Efficient Synthesis and Verification
+# Lyapunov-stable Neural Control for State and Output Feedback: A Novel Formulation

 Our work studies neural network controllers and observers with provable Lyapunov stability guarantees.
 Due to the complexity of neural networks and nonlinear system dynamics, it is often challenging to obtain formal stability guarantees for learning-enabled systems.
 Our work tackles this challenge with a few key contributions: